 Epoxy coated reinforcing steel 509

-524.03 Contractor’s Installation Plan.
-Submit, for the Engineer’s acceptance, a written installation plan of procedures to follow when excavating the hole, placing the concrete, and monitoring the concrete placement.
+524.03 Contractor’s Installation and Testing Plan.
+Submit, for the Engineer’s acceptance, a written installation and testing plan of procedures to follow when excavating the hole, placing the concrete and reinforcement, and monitoring the concrete placement.
 Submit the installation plan at least 14 Calendar Days before constructing the drilled shafts.
+Submit revision plan at least 7 Calendar Days before construction.
 Include the following information:

 A. Details of the sequence proposed for the overall drilled shaft construction operation.